 Of course, customers will soon be tired of it.
 Such communication is soulless and lacks emotions.
 You have friends, you know how it feels when your friends want too much from you and at some point, you feel alienated and a bit indifferent to their requests.

 Customers feel fake communication instantly, don’t doubt.

 VR/AR marketing can be this magic pill against the dull pain of brand fatigue.
 The reason is simple: virtual and augmented reality marketing and branding are built on strong emotions and they are emphatic.
 They are affectionate.
 Joy, amusement, astonishment, shock, laughter, sympathy, awe!AR/VR apps in marketing evoke these emotions naturally because they invite customers to the world where everything is possible: dragons breathing fire (LEGO), UFO (Pepsi), and angels dancing at a railway station (Axe).

 The brand doesn’t create the tribe of like-minded people, it tries to reach everyone.
-So when you as a customer gets the message from the company ( in any form - it can be an email, a post on social media, a big board on the street) he/she doesn’t feel it was personal.
+So when you as a customer gets the message from the company ( in any form – it can be an email, a post on social media, a big board on the street) he/she doesn’t feel it was personal.
 Brands that treat their potential customers as morons who don’t know a thing about business, exhaust themselves very quickly.
-Because personalized experience in marketing and branding is one of the hottest trends 2018.
+Because personalized experience in marketing and branding is one of the hottest trends of 2018.

 Google will place more emphasis on search requests connecting customers with local companies.
 Personalization will become a new black.
 So the businesses reaching individual customers instead of theoretical target groups will win.

 Forbes writers claim that to reach customers in 2018 brands will need to offer extreme personalization.